chrplr/PCBS/semester2.md

 Recommended reading: Read <http://automatetheboringstuff.com/chapter3/> about functions in Python.
-Check if you can answer the ""Practice Questions"" at the end of the chapter.
+Check if you can answer the ""Practice Questions"" at the end of the chasudo apt install udiskie pter.
 If anythink is unclear, ask on the discussion forum on Schoology.